 It does not just vanish into thin air.
 Like methane and nitrous oxide CO2 is called a' long lasting' GHG (i.e i the atmosphere).
 Most of it is still in the atmosphere and in the oceans where it is harmful to the living planet.

 Why is this ?
-Why does 20% of CO2 emissions last in the atmosphere for thousands of years
+20% or more of CO2 emissions last in the atmosphere for 1000 years.

 The reason why so much of the carbon dioxide emissions stay in the atmosphere 'like for ever' is that our planet can only remove CO2 (really sink it) from the atmosphere in a permanent sense, which means removing from the carbon cycle at an ultra slow rate.